BloomTech-Labs/mydish-be/README.md

     {
       id,
       title,
-      img: "(string) url of the food photo", minutes,
+      img: "(string) URL of the food photo", minutes,
       innovator_id:
         "(number) the ID of the cook who created or modified the recipe",